-Another interesting twist in the tale of variegation is that the two colors found on a plant's leaves can change according to season.
-Thus 'Alexander' is a variegated plant, but, whereas the two different colors in early spring are pink and green, in the summer they are white and green.
+Another interesting twist in the tale of variegation is that the two colors found on a plant's leaves can change according to the season.
+Thus Lysimachia punctata 'Alexander' is a variegated plant, but, whereas the two different colors in early spring are pink and green, in the summer they are white and green.

 What Causes Variegation, and Why Do Plants Lose It?

-How do these chimeras (as they are sometimes called) of the plant kingdom form, in the first place?
+What is the reason behind variegation?
+How do these odd-balls of the plant kingdom form, in the first place?
 Well, there is more than one possible cause.
 But as the Royal Horticultural Society remarks, the variegated plants you see for sale on the shelves of garden centers are generally the result of mutations that plant developers have found and propagated.

 Other Examples of Variegated Plants